Rajdiwate/Chatify/docs/README.md

 # TODO --->

-        on accepting the invite , update the group convos

-        on the tabs(friends/groups) , give option to create group on clicking on "create group" , show him a form to fill and call the create groups api
-        - update the group convos accordingly
+        fix recieve message listener to send the type of convo and on frontend update the state of the rtk to display group messages

-        when user opens the group chat box , on the header give option to invite friends on clicking on that , the user should see a popup which will have a list of names(friends) to whome he can send invite ==> call the send Invite api.
+        when user opens the group chat box , on the header give option to invite friends on clicking on that , the user should see a popup which will have a list of names(friends) to whome he can send invite ==> call the send Invite api. on accepting the invite , update the group convos